There are three ways you can provide an extra level of security for your Intercom account. You can:

 Once set up, your Intercom account will be authenticated by your G Suite domain.
 And each of your teammates will sign into Intercom with a single click through their G Suite account.

-Important: Requiring Google sign-on is only available on certain Intercom plans.
-See our plans and pricing here.
+Note: Requiring Google sign-on is available on all Intercom plans.

 Require two-factor authentication (2FA)